odddollar/Hertz-hunter/README.md

 **Main**

 This is the initial menu displayed when the device is powered on.
-It displays the options to navigate to the `Scan` menu, `Settings` submenus, `About` menu, and a hidden `Calibration` submenu.
+It displays the options to navigate to the `Scan` menu, `Settings` submenus, `About` menu, and a hidden `Advanced` submenu.
 The current battery voltage is also displayed in the bottom right.

-The hidden `Calibration` submenu can be accessed by pressing and holding `SEL`.
+The hidden `Advanced` submenu can be accessed by pressing and holding `SEL`.

 **Scan**